sethmachine/sethmachine.github.io/source/_posts/live-transcription-with-twilio-and-google.md

     * the first media stream message being sent over the websocket by Twilio
 4. Afterwards, you should see a continuous stream of messages being received by the websocket.
 These messages contain a payload of the captured audio bytes of the phone call.
 We will soon send these bytes to Google Cloud Speech To Text to get natural language text back.
     ![Console output for Twilio incoming call](console-output-twilio-connection-part-2.png)
-    * The `"payload"` key of each message looks like gibberish but it's the base 64 representation of the audio bytes.
+    * The `"payload"` key of each message is the base 64 representation of the audio bytes.
-    * We will soon use speech to text to transcribe each payload into readable human language text.
+    * Speech to text to will transcribe each payload into written text.
 5. Hang up the call or wait 60 seconds for the call to end.

 Note if instead you hear "An application error has occurred", this means something went wrong with the Twilio webhook.
 Double check the server is running, ngrok is forwarding port 8080, and the ngrok forwarding URL on the purchased phone number webhook matches the current ngrok forwarding URL.
-For more troubleshooting see: [Troubleshooting Voice Calls](https://www.twilio.com/docs/voice/troubleshooting#an-application-error-has-occurred-on-your-call).
+For more debugging see: [Troubleshooting Voice Calls](https://www.twilio.com/docs/voice/troubleshooting#an-application-error-has-occurred-on-your-call).

 ## Model Twilio Stream messages

 In the previous sections we were able to successfully open a websocket audio stream from an incoming call.
 However, the current representation of the messages are plain Java `String` objects.
-We will need to deserialize these into actual typed objects in order to reference various fields such as the `"payload"`, as well as understand what overall is happening in the stream.
-Thankfully Twilio has clear documentation on the schema of each type of Media Stream message, which we'll use to build our Java models: [Twilio Media Stream Messages](https://www.twilio.com/docs/voice/twiml/stream#message-connected).
+We will need to deserialize these into actual typed objects in order to reference various fields such as the `"payload"` and to understand what overall is happening in the stream.
+Thankfully Twilio has clear documentation on the schema of each type of Media Stream message: [Twilio Media Stream Messages](https://www.twilio.com/docs/voice/twiml/stream#message-connected).

 1. Create a new `core.model.twilio.stream` package under the root package.
 E.g. the full package path on my implementation would be: `package io.sethmachine.twiliolivetranscriptiondemo.core.model.twilio.stream`.
 2. Create two additional subpackages, `messages` for the modeling the stream messages, and `mediaformat` for modeling the audio format of each message.
 3. Create another subpackage under `core.model.twilio.stream.messages` called `payloads`.
-This will model information specific to the audio payload.
+This will model information specific to the nested payloads on each message.
 4. Create an immutable class `MediaFormatIF` in the `mediaformat` package.
 This class will provide information on the audio format of each media message, so we can tell Google Speech To Text how to interpret the audio bytes.
     ```java MediaFormatIF.java
     package io.sethmachine.twiliolivetranscriptiondemo.core.model.twilio.stream.mediaformat;